 Once I had our little girl and saw that great fire of independence in her eyes, I knew we needed land situated in the middle of nowhere.
 I wanted her to grow up not only small town, but country like I did.
 It was already in her, I could see it.

 I wanted her to be somewhere where the people wave as you drive by, not because they know you necessarily, but because you’re both from here.
-To keep reading my latest Her View From Home post, "I'm Raising A Country Kid," click here.

-For writing like this, check out my Her View From Home essay, "Five Qualities Found In Every Small Town Person."
+For more writing like this, check out my Her View From Home essay, "Five Qualities Found In Every Small Town Person."